kubernetes-sigs/kueue/site/content/en/docs/tasks/run_plain_pods.md

 ## Termination

-Kueue considers a Pod group as successful, and marks the associated Workload as finished, when the number of succeeded pods equals the pod group size.
+Kueue considers a Pod group as successful, and marks the associated Workload as finished, when the number of succeeded Pods equals the Pod group size.

 If a Pod group is not successful, there are two ways you may want to use to terminate execution of a Pod group to free the reserved resources:
 1. Issue a Delete request for the Workload object.
-Kueue will terminate all remaining pods.
+Kueue will terminate all remaining Pods.
-2. Set the `kueue.x-k8s.io/retriable-in-group: false` annotation on at least one pod in the group (can be a replacement pod).
-Kueue will mark the workload as finished once all pods are terminated.
+2. Set the `kueue.x-k8s.io/retriable-in-group: false` annotation on at least one Pod in the group (can be a replacement Pod).
+Kueue will mark the workload as finished once all Pods are terminated.

-## Example Pod Group
+## Example Pod group

-Here is a sample Pod Group that just sleeps for a few seconds:
+Here is a sample Pod group that just sleeps for a few seconds:

 {{< include "examples/pods-kueue/kueue-pod-group.yaml" "yaml" >}}

-You can create the Pod Group using the following command:
+You can create the Pod group using the following command:
 ```sh
 kubectl apply -f kueue-pod-group.yaml
 ```